tom-draper/clockin/README.md

 clockin stats
 ```

-A time period can be specified.
+This summary can be limited to a particular time period:

 ```bash
 clockin stats today